thcollective/thc-deployment-tool/README.md

 ### How To push to releases

-1. git push
-2. git tag -m "description of release" vx.x.x HEAD
+1. git tag -m "description of release" vx.x.x HEAD
-3. git push --tags
+2. git push --tags